amazon-connect/amazon-connect-salesforce-cti/classic/03 Configuring and Using CTI Adapter Features/04 Call Recording Link for Task.md

 1. Log in to your Salesforce Org

-2. Navigate to **Setup** then in type *Object Manager* in Quick Find
+2. Navigate to **Setup** then in type *Task* in Quick Find

 <img src="../media/audiostreaming14.png" />

-3. Click on the "Task" object
+3. Click on the "Task Page Layouts" option

 <img src="../media/audiostreaming15.png" />

-4. Click on the "Page Layouts"
+4. Click on "Edit" and the layout designer will open.

 <img src="../media/audiostreaming16.png" />

-5. Click on the "*Task Layout*" and the layout designer will open
+5. Scroll down in the left side of the top box till you see `Visualforce Pages` and click that.

 <img src="../media/audiostreaming17.png" />

-6. Drag the "ACSFCCP_CallRecording" item to the desired are of the layout to have that information appear on the agent's screen.
-The following screenshot shows how the Call Details section could appear when placing the "ACSFCCP_CallRecording" item on the required Task layout.
+6. Drag the "AC_CallRecordingTask" item to the desired are of the layout to have that information appear on the agent's screen.
+The following screenshot shows how the Call Details section could appear when placing the "AC_CallRecordingTask" item on the required Task layout.

 <img src="../media/audiostreaming18.png" />